Best Acoustic Guitar Strings for All Gauges & Playing Styles

 How To Match Your Strings to Your Playing Style

-Because you can’t tweak your tone on an acoustic guitar to the extent that you can on an electric guitar, your choice in string is going to be a key element in your tone and the response of your instrument.
-It’s also a balancing act, because you have to weigh the tone you want against the tone of your guitar and how you play.
-This means that strings on acoustic guitar play a bigger role in the overall tone and feel of the instrument.
+Because you can't tweak your tone on an acoustic guitar to the extent that you can on an electric guitar, your choice of string is going to be a key element in your tone and the response of your instrument.
+It's also a balancing act because you have to weigh the tone you want against the tone of your guitar and how you play.
+This means that the strings on an acoustic guitar play a bigger role in the overall tone and feel of the instrument.

 So, what about materials?
-Well, generally the livelier the genre you’re playing the brighter strings you’re going to want.
-So if you’re playing bluegrass for example, you may want to look at 80/20 bronze strings.
-On the other hand, if you play more mellow music you’ll get good results with phosphor bronze.
+Well, generally, the livelier the genre you're playing, the brighter the strings you're going to want.
+So if you're a Bluegrass guitarist, for example, you may want to look at 80/20 bronze strings.
+On the other hand, if you play more mellow music, you'll get good results with phosphor bronze.

 While your choice of string is going to vary based on how you play, your taste (which will change over time), and your guitar, here's a quick reference table if you're still not sure which type of string is going to work best for you.